charnugagoo/WebCrawler/README.md

 A list of special features beyond the basic requirements:

+1. The program uses mutithreading technique to improve the overall performance of the web crawler.
+   In the worst case, the speed is .8 seconds per page.

-1. The program parses "base" elements.
+2. The program parses "base" elements.
    It will get the base URL and use it for all relative URLs contained within a document.
    It solves the issues of "the ambiguity of URLs".

-2. The program sends customized request headers to servers.
+3. The program sends customized request headers to servers.
    The Accept request-header field can be used to specify certain media types which are acceptable for the response.
    Accept headers can be used to indicate that the request is specifically limited to a small set of desired types.
    Only html and xhtml are acceptable for the response, in our case.
    If the server cannot send a response which is acceptable according to the combined Accept field value, then the server SHOULD send a 406 (not acceptable) response.

-3. In practice, there are two problems of performance.
+4. In practice, there are two problems of performance.
 First, some pages have tons of out-link.
 For this case, we do not allow redundantly pushing url into queue.
 Second, some servers have long time delay.
 For this case, we are planning set up a timmer which help jump out slow pages.

-4. We write CheckUrl and CheckSite functions independently.
+5. We write CheckUrl and CheckSite functions independently.
 This is good for extend for future work.
 Two hash tables are maintained in these two functions store visited url information and visited site information, including arrival time, how many times, robot protocol, e.g.

-5. We are using GitHub for version control.
+6. We are using GitHub for version control.
 We also build up a web page and a wiki page for this project.
 See http://charnugagoo.github.com/WebCrawler/

 ==========